tglenn28/SLO/README.md

 Using the semantic-icp algorithm in conjunction with the widely available GTSAM library we were able to compute the relative transformation between two semantically labelled point clouds that are near and used these calculated transformations to do odometry using the iSAM2 solver in GTSAM.
 The code implememtation is contained on this page.
+Please read our paper which is refrences in the publications section.

 [![SLO](utils/images/slo_screen_grab.png)](https://www.youtube.com/watch?v=0wvZ5xyvVrM)